wasmerio/ate/doc/design.md

   difficult to code into the application.
 * (-1) As the storage engine runs in the application making it stateful extra care must be taken when bringing nodes online and taking them offline.

+Note: Stateful mode is actually a blend of both stateful and stateless nodes.
+The DNS records used for bootstrapping the startup will determine which nodes need to operate the Kafka cluster and which are just plain dumb compute nodesm, thus it is still possible to scale out an API built onto of Stateful ATE without worrying about also scaling the stateful elements (i.e. the disks)

 ### Stateless Mode